jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/caf-advanced-challenges.md

 ## Challenge 1 - Azure landing zone conceptual architecture deployment

-In this challenge you will be deploying one of the Reference implementations located in this [repository](https://github.com/Azure/Enterprise-Scale).
+In this challenge you will be deploying one of the Reference implementations located in this [repository](https://github.com/Azure/Enterprise-Scale) using the Azure Portal experience.
+Their other deployment options based on Bicep and Terraform but the Portal-based experience is the quickest way to deploy...and yep there are trade offs which will discuss.

 Success criteria for this challenge:

 - Plan and document the IP addressing for the Hub network.
 Customer will be leveraging at least Azure Firewall, Azure VPN Gateway, and Azure Bastion.
 In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed by Azure, and the minimum recommended subnet size.
 Inlcude references to online documentation.
-Use the provided template in the /sources folder.
+You can either use the provided [template](/learning_path_modules/04_ALZ_Accelerator/sources/Azure%20Network%20Documentation%20Template.xlsx) or build your own.
 - Document the deployment process by creating a high-level workflow including pre-requisites related to AAD permissions, min. number of subscriptions, subscription naming convention and renaming, etc.
 - Deploy the AdventureWorks reference implementation.